jaredkrinke/log/content/posts/static-site-generators/smallest-static-site-generator.md

 Overall, I'd describe the architecture as "**Metalsmith in Lua, with zero runtime dependencies** (beyond libc)".

 ## Simple to bootstrap
 Given my [musings about future-proof programming languages](../programming-languages/future-proof-languages.html), it's obvious that I'd like to be able to continue to compile and use my software in the future.
 That is easier said than done!
 The problem is that identifying languages that will stick around is hard.
-Twenty years ago, Perl might have been a reasonable choice for an SSG, but today I don't even remember how to setup a Perl project.
+Twenty years ago, Perl might have been a reasonable choice for an SSG, but today I don't even remember how to import a module into Perl.

 [The best static site generator ever made](https://jaredkrinke.github.io/md2blog/) is built on TypeScript/JavaScript and [Deno](https://deno.com/).
 As much as I like Deno, I'm not sure it will be maintained decades down the road.
 Given that I'll never know how to get it running on an i586 computer, I have doubts I'd be able to get it running on potential future architectures either.